nf-core/phaseimpute/docs/development.md

 # Development

+## Style

+Names of releases are composed of a color + a dog breed.

 ## Features and tasks

 - [x] Add automatic detection of chromosome name to create a renaming file for the vcf files